paquettg/leaguewrap/README.md

 Rate Limiting
 -------------

-Even with caching you must also take into consideration the rate limits impossed on your api key.
+Even with caching you must also take into consideration the rate limits impossed on your API key.
 With this in mind we added support, similar to the support for caching, for limiting your request rate to the API.
 The rate limiting method requires `memcached` to be installed and operating on default port and localhost.
 As with the cache implementation you can always use your own version of the `LeagueWrap\LimitInterface`.
 Lets start with a basic example.

 ```php
 use LeagueWrap\Api;